gsmitheidw/pogo-s2-kildare/README.md

 - Pulls data from a csv file (not live updates and not relying on IITC/Ingress)
 - Simple - only shows a grid for the town area
 - Can run static from a local pc/phone, does not require a hosted webserver
+- Tint cells (L17) to indicate if there is more than one point of interest per cell (none/green/orange/red)

 #### Marker Legends